lacherogwu/createWebsite/readme.md

 * Create Educ Sites Apps

+1. Purchase domain on Godaddy
-1. Add domain to Plesk & Install WP
+2. Add domain to Plesk & Install WP
-2. Add domain to Cloudflare
+3. Add domain to Cloudflare
-3. Add domain to G Suite
+4. Add domain to G Suite
-3. Add the collection to Firebase Reports
+5. Add the collection to Firebase Reports